faraway1nspace/Flexible-R-SliceSampler/README.md

 ## Files

 - `src/flexible_slice_sampler.R` - source code with flexible slice sampler
+- `src/example_log-posteriors.R` - some example log-posteriors to inspire you to craft your own log-posteriors
 - `demo/demo_multivariate_regression_with_student-t_priors.R` - script to demonstrate sparse Bayesian regression using Student-T priors -- in comparison with the Lasso (l1-regularization)
 - `demo/demo_jags_vs_slice_zeroInflatedPoisson.R` - script to compare JAGS, for a Zero-Inflated Poisson model
+- `demo/demo_data-imputation.R` - script demonstrating dynamic data imputation

 ## Motivation: Why use Flexible-R-SliceSampler (vs. JAGS or BUGS)
 You should use this flexibl R-based Slice Sampler for Bayesian analysis if: